Review: Think Tank Logistics Manager 30. The Best Roller Bag

 One of my favorite parts of the exterior design of the Think Tank Logistics Manager 30 is the extra tall skid plates.
 The skid plates offer nice protection not only for curbs but also for stairs.

-Because I often have to carry my bag up some stairs into a bus or when I transition from a metro station to a train platform, these plates have saved my gear and my bag more times than I can count.
+Because I often have to carry my bag up some stairs onto a bus or when I transition from a metro station to a train platform, these plates have saved my gear and my bag more times than I can count.

 Great protection against the elements